-In this episode of the Huberman Lab podcast, Dr. Andrew Huberman interviews Dr. Michael Kilgard, a leading expert in neuroplasticity, about the brain's ability to change throughout life.
-They discuss developmental plasticity in children, emphasizing the importance of real-world experiences and avoiding overstimulation from technology.
-The conversation explores the requirements for plasticity, including focus, friction, reflection, and sleep, and delves into the role of neuromodulators like serotonin, dopamine, norepinephrine, and acetylcholine in rewiring brain circuits.
-Dr. Kilgard shares his research on vagus nerve stimulation for treating conditions like tinnitus, stroke, and spinal cord injuries, and they discuss the potential and limitations of various tools, including pharmaceuticals and brain-machine interfaces, for enhancing neuroplasticity and improving brain health.
+In this episode of the Huberman Lab podcast, Andrew Huberman interviews Dr. Michael Kilgard, a leading expert in neuroplasticity, about the brain's ability to change in response to experience.
+They discuss the differences between plasticity in childhood and adulthood, the impact of passive vs. active learning, and the effects of technology and social media on the developing brain.
+Dr. Kilgard emphasizes the importance of focus, friction, reflection, and sleep for adaptive plasticity and the role of neuromodulators like acetylcholine, norepinephrine, serotonin, and dopamine in rewiring brain circuits.
+They also explore the potential of vagus nerve stimulation and other interventions for treating conditions like tinnitus, stroke, and spinal cord injuries, highlighting the need for a multi-faceted approach that combines devices, training, and lifestyle changes to promote brain health and function.

 Sign in to continue reading, translating and more.